szeness/Timer_centralpark/README.md

 Im gonna check that sometime, like what did gc take and what not. tho for this project seems fine to use setDeamon and let Java decide gc.

 So in this project i acomplished actualy the keeping threads in control without they stay runing or maybe run twice if click to fast.

+the hidden soundplay function works like this:  if u type the two letters 'jj' in the left so the minutes field, and then press the buttons, you will be able to start the music and stop it, and also to bounce it like a cue button.

 code looks pretty